 Diet and Feeding

-It is a carnivorous bottom dweller eating inverts, crustaceans, and possibly other smaller fishes.
+It is a carnivorous bottom-dweller eating inverts, crustaceans, and possibly other smaller fishes.
 In tank life, there has been success with feeding this fish dried or frozen (thawed) shrimp, shells included, along with pieces of fish, crab, etc. This fish is a good scavenger and can help keep the tank bottom cleaned.

 The flying gurnard is a fascinating fish to keep.
 It is a beautiful, entertaining fish to watch and easy to care for.
 However, because this fish can grow to a large size, it should only be kept if you have a big aquarium to give it the room it needs.

 Use caution when handling this fish.
 Whether small or large, this fish is extremely strong and can thrash around a lot.
-The prickly like armor can cut or scrap a person causing injury.
+The prickly like armor can cut or scrape a person causing injury.
 Because of the characteristic armor and the two hook-like spurs near the gills, this fish gets snagged in nets easily and may need to be cut out.

 Other Common Names